ConnectivityFoundry/AwaLWM2M/README.md

 ----

 ###  Getting started

-The easiest way to get started with Awa LightweightM2M is on a Linux PC.
+The easiest way to get started with Awa LightweightM2M is to use our [docker container](doc/docker.md).

+Alternatively, you can build Awa on a Linux PC.
 The following instructions are based on the Ubuntu Linux distribution and assume that the user is familiar with the GNU compiler toolchain, and with the process of installing packages using the package manager.

 Firstly, to obtain a copy of the Awa LightweightM2M source code: